Matthew Flinders: Statues and memorials

 In his native England, the first statue of Flinders was erected on 16 March 2006 (his birthday) in his hometown of Donington.
 The statue also depicts the cat Trim who accompanied him on his voyages.
 In July 2014, on the 200-year anniversary of his death, a large bronze statue of Flinders by the sculptor Mark Richards was unveiled at Australia House, London by Prince William, Duke of Cambridge, and later installed at Euston station near the then-presumed location of his grave.
+In 2021 full size bronze replica of the statue was installed at Flinders Station, Flinders University, South Australia.

 Flinders' explorations of the Hervey Bay area are commemorated by a monument called Matthew Flinders Lookout at the top of an escarpment facing the bay in Dayman Park, Urangan.